dikortis/LetsTalkETC/Episodes/Episode_5.md

-without their going out on a limb and taking risks and saying we see there being this really good foundation for athyrium classic then there's no value to the tokens right if no investors are investing capital in the token there's no value to the tokens that means the miners can't pay their veldt their bills
+without their going out on a limb and taking risks and saying we see there being this really good foundation for ethereum classic then there's no value to the tokens if no investors are investing capital in the token there's no value to the tokens that means the miners can't pay their veldt their bills